Does reading a light bulb part number make your eyes want to cross or glaze over?

 XPS – Extended Performance (Sylvania)

-If this sounded like a bunch of gibberish to you, that’s okay.
+If this still sounds like a bunch of gibberish to you, that’s okay.
 We take the time to really understand the complexities of part numbers in order to make your job simpler and easier.
-There’s no need for you to check the best price point of every single possible part number for a certain bulb.
-Let us do that.
+Contact a lighting specialist for more information.
+Or you can always search for a light bulb part number in our online store.